-The specific requirements of this chapter are requirements upon an employer for the protection of such employer's employees and no others and apply to all workshops and factories subject to the Workers' Compensation Act (sections 4123.01 to 4123.99 of the Revised Code).
-Specific requirements of other chapters of the Administrative Code adopted by the Ohio bureau of workers' compensation shall apply to the particular industry covered by any such other chapter, and, to the extent of conflict between this chapter and such other chapter, the latter shall govern, but in all other respects this chapter shall be deemed to apply and the other to be a supplement of this chapter.
+The specific provisions of this chapter pertain to the employer for the protection of such employer's employees and no others and apply to all workshops and factories subject to the Workers' Compensation Act (sections 4123.01 to 4123.99 of the Revised Code).
+Specific provisions of other chapters of the Administrative Code adopted by the Ohio bureau of workers' compensation apply to the particular industry covered by any such other chapter, and, to the extent of conflict between this chapter and such other chapter, the latter will govern, but in all other respects this chapter is deemed to apply and the other to be a supplement of this chapter.

-Installations or constructions built or contracted for prior to the effective date (shown at the end of each rule) of any requirement shall be deemed to comply with the provisions of these requirements if such installations or constructions comply either with the provisions of these requirements or with the provisions of any applicable specific requirement which was in effect at the time contracted for or built.
+Installations or constructions built or contracted for prior to the effective date (shown at the end of each rule) of any specification are deemed to comply with the provisions of these rules if such installations or constructions comply either with the provisions of the current rules or with the provisions of any applicable rule which was in effect at the time contracted for or built.

 (1) "Access board (hot board)": a platform designed to be fastened to a pole or structure and having dielectric properties equal to dry wood.

 (2) "Adjustable barrier guard": a barrier that is adjustable for each job setup or die setup.

 (3) "Aerial device": any vehicle-mounted telescoping or articulating device which is used to position personnel at job sites.

 (4) "Air contaminants": concentrations of dust, mist, fume, gas or vapor, or any combination thereof when suspended in the atmosphere.

 (6) "Angle of repose": the greatest angle above the horizontal plane at which unexcavated material will lie without sliding.